Insurgency in Balochistan: Conflict in Iran

+Background

-In 1928, the new Pahlavī government of Iran was sufficiently well established to turn its attention to Baluchistan.
-Dost Mohammad Khan Baloch refused to submit, trusting in the network of alliances he had built up over the whole of the province south of the Sarḥadd.
+In 1928, the new Pahlavī government of Iran was sufficiently well established to turn its attention to Balochistan.
+Dost Mohammad Khan Baloch refused to submit to the Pahlavīs, trusting in the network of alliances he had built across the province south of the Sarḥadd.
 However, as soon as Reżā Shah's army under General Amīr Amanullah Jahanbani arrived in the area, the alliances dissolved.
-Dūst-Moḥammad Khan was left with a relatively small force and few allies of any consequence.
-The Persian army had little difficulty in defeating him.
+Left with few allies and a relatively small force, Dūst-Moḥammad Khan was easily defeated by the Persian army.
 Once again Baluch political unity proved highly brittle.
-Dūst-Moḥammad eventually surrendered and was pardoned on condition he live in Tehran.
-After a year, he escaped while on a hunting trip.
-In due course, he was recaptured, and having killed his guard in the escape was hanged for murder.
+Dūst-Moḥammad eventually surrendered and was pardoned on the condition that he lived in Tehran.
+After a year, he escaped while on a hunting trip, but was recaptured and hanged for the murder of his guard during his escape.
 Baloch activists complained that the new governance was centralised and dominated by the Persians, "forcing the Baloch community and other minorities to fight to protect their rights."

-Baloch people in Iran have several grievances.
-The Shi'ite Islamic revolution perceived the predominantly Sunni Baloch as a "threat".
-Sistan-e-Balochistan, the province where Baloch have traditionally lived in Iran, has the country's worst rates for life expectancy, adult literacy, primary school enrolment, access to improved water sources and sanitation, infant mortality rate, of any province in Iran.
-Despite its important natural resources (gas, gold, copper, oil and uranium), the province has the lowest per capita income in Iran.
-Almost 80% of the Baloch live under the poverty line.